kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 I want you to call me an asshole and a scam for all the writing activities that I asked you to do.

-Here's an example.
+## Here's an example.

 I wanted to get hired in a call center, but I kept getting rejected.

 Three companies already said no to me.

-They told me I needed to fix my p and f, th and d sounds, and a little more practice expressing myself.
+They told me I needed to fix my p and f sounds, th and d sounds, and a little more practice expressing myself.

 But the worst rejection that I got is from myself.